 Is Elemis Rehydrating Ginseng Toner Safe?

 Generally yes, Elemis Rehydrating Ginseng Toner is considered safe for most individuals.
 It is formulated as a gentle, hydrating toner designed to soothe and prepare the skin.
-As with any cosmetic product, a patch test is recommended, especially for those with very sensitive skin.
+As with any cosmetic product, a small risk of irritation exists, especially for those with very sensitive skin.

 Who Should Avoid or Consult First

-- Individuals with known allergies to any of the ingredients, particularly botanical extracts or fragrance
+- Individuals with known allergies to any of the ingredients, particularly botanical extracts like ginseng

-- People with extremely sensitive or compromised skin may experience mild irritation
+- Those with extremely sensitive or compromised skin barriers should patch test first

 Common Side Effects